If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

 Introduction to Nutrition

-Nutrition is defined as the process of acquiring nutrients through the food we eat and the food substances that are required to support the energy needs and cell processes that we do every day.
+Nutrition is the process of acquiring nutrients through the food we eat and the food substances required to support the energy needs and cell processes we do every day.

-Nutrition science is the study of how living creatures obtain and then metabolize the nutrients in order to support growth and cell activities.
+Nutrition science studies how living creatures obtain and then metabolize nutrients to support growth and cell activities.

-Nutrition plays a role in optimizing our performance in exercise and sport and modifying body composition through either increasing lean muscle mass or losing body fat.
+Nutrition plays a role in optimizing our performance in exercise and sports and modify body composition by increasing lean muscle mass or losing body fat.

 Scope of Practice: Personal Trainers and Registered Dietitians

-The scope of practice refers to the areas, actions, and processes that the practitioners may undertake or do that are in the bounds of their license or certification.
+The scope of practice refers to the areas, actions, and processes that the practitioners may undertake or do that are within the bounds of their license or certification.

 Some nutrition credentials to know about are registered dietitians, certified nutritionists, CISSN, CNS, and a CDN or LDN.